 Metal roofs also come with many misconceptions, a few of which include:

 Metal roofs are loud when it rains

-While metal is conductive, lightening is not drawn to it – it is attracted to the highest object in the area, like trees, hydro poles, towers and antennas.
-If lightning does strike, a metal building system gives lightning a lower resistance path to the earth than other materials.
+While metal is conductive, lightning is not drawn to it – it is attracted to the highest object in the area, like trees, hydro poles, towers and antennas.
+If lightning does strike, a metal roof gives lightning a lower resistance path to the earth.
 It’s the same rationale as to why you’re safer in your car during an electrical storm than beside it.

 If you’re curious about metal roofing, talk to the experts at Warner Roofing to learn more about the benefits, products, options and value associated with installing a metal roof.